rob4lderman/coursera-finance-computational-finance/week1.md

         = ln(1 + w1 * r1 + w2 * r2 + ... )

-    Portfolio returns are NOT additive.
+    CC Portfolio returns are NOT additive.
+    Simple Portfolio returns ARE additive.

     r_p ~= R_p   (if R_p is small)

     R_p > r_p    (if R_p is big)

-## Continously Compunded Return, Adjusting for Inflation
+## <a name="ccrafi"></a>Continously Compunded Return, Adjusting for Inflation